-116. Section 77(a) of the 2011 Act provides that a petition for winding up may be presented on the grounds that in the opinion of the Bank, the winding up of a credit institution would be in the public interest.
-The Bank is of the view that a liquidation of Rush is in the public interest for the reasons set out below.
+150. As set out above, one of the grounds for liquidation is that in the opinion of the Bank, the winding up of the credit institution would be in the public interest.
+RES is of the view that, on balance, a liquidation of Rush is in the public interest for the reasons set out below.